MarketSquare/robotframework-tidy/docs/source/external_transformers.rst

     robotidy --transform MyTransformers.YourCustomTransformer src
     robotidy --transform C:\transformers\YourCustomTransformer2.py src
+    robotidy --load-transformer C:\transformers\YourCustomTransformer2.py src

 External transformers can be configured in the same way internal transformers are configured - see :ref:`configuring-transformers`.

+You can use both ``--transform`` and ``--load-transformer`` options to load custom user transformer.
+The main difference is that ``--transform`` works like include and will only run transformers listed with ``--transform``.
+While ``--load-transformer`` will run default transformers first and then user transformers.

 You can use the same syntax ``robotidy`` is using for developing internal transformers.
 The name of the file should be the same as name of the class containing your transformer.
 Your transformer should inherit from ``robot.api.parsing.ModelTransformer``